google/agi/DEVDOC.md

 The resources are not directly embedded in the replay payload: GAPIR lazily requests them to GAPIS during the replay.
-On Android, GAPIR runs on the device and communicate with GAPIS over ADB.
+On Android, GAPIR runs on the device and communicates with GAPIS over ADB.
 Pushing the resources from GAPIS to GAPIR is very slow, as they must be transferred over ADB.
 Because a replay may not require all resources, and also because all resources may not fit in the replay device memory, AGI refrains from uploading all resources upfront.
 Instead, GAPIR maintains a resource cache and has some logic to request batches of resources to lower the number of requests while keeping the cache full.

 During the replay, GAPIR can send back various information to GAPIS.
 For instance, it can send back the content of a render target at a given point.
 It also regularly sends notifications of how many instructions have been processed so far, this information is used to reflect the progress of a replay in GAPIC.